pdqnguyen/pdqnguyen.github.io/_posts/2022-03-21-lyrics-part-1.md

 #### Songs with highest word counts

-The honor of highest word count in a single song goes to the [Bal-Sagoth's "The Obsidian Crown Unbound"](https://youtu.be/xizMG4nI2dk) at over two thousand words.
-However, most of those words are not sung in the actual song: Bal-Sagoth lyrics typically include the massive collection of narrative text that accompanies their songs.
+The honor of <span class="strong-text">highest word count in a single song goes to [Bal-Sagoth's "The Obsidian Crown Unbound"](https://youtu.be/xizMG4nI2dk)</span> at over two thousand words.
+However, most of those words are not sung in the actual song:
+Bal-Sagoth lyrics typically include the massive collection of narrative text that accompanies their songs.
 Although the lyrics they sing are still plentiful, there are nowhere near two thousand words spoken in the six-minute symphonic black metal track.

-This makes the forty-minute prog metal epic [Crimson by Edge of Sanity](https://youtu.be/St6lJaiHYIc) a better contender for most verbose song.
+This makes the forty-minute prog metal epic
+[Crimson by Edge of Sanity](https://youtu.be/St6lJaiHYIc) a better contender for most verbose song.
 Still, such a claim might be challenged by the fact that the digital edition of the album, which a listener would find on Spotify for instance, divides the single-track album into eight parts.
 That said, DarkLyrics keeps the original one-track format.

-At third place is another multi-part song, [Mirror of Souls](https://youtu.be/y6n1kMsLbc8) by the Christian progressive/power metal group Theocracy.
+At third place is another multi-part song,
+[Mirror of Souls](https://youtu.be/y6n1kMsLbc8) by the Christian progressive/power metal group Theocracy.
 This is less contentious since the official track listing considers this a single track.